Scal-Human/SHiPS/README.md

 ## About this fork

   For multiple projects I am working on, I need to handle some commands that are not currently integrated in version 0.8.1.
-I will at one point propose a pull request, this is not a fork because of a divergence but I need these functionalities and do not have the habit of online collaboration (does it take time, are they still alive, what if they say no ...).
+  I will at one point propose a pull request, this is not a fork because of a divergence but I need these functionalities and do not have the habit of online collaboration (does it take time, are they still alive ...).

   Thanks to the original team for their work ;-)

-Scal
+## SHiPS

 A [PowerShell provider][ps-provider] allows any data store to be exposed like a file system as if it were a mounted drive.
 In other words, the data in your data store can be treated like files and directories so that a user can navigate data via `cd` or `dir`.